There are two things that no one tells you before signing up for Amazon Prime.

 This step also forced me to embrace delayed gratification, especially if I didn’t have enough money set aside in my qubes.
 I had to figure out my budget and then create a deposit.
 It takes a few days for deposit transactions to clear, so I have to wait before spending my money.

 That delay also allowed me to spend a little more time evaluating the different items I planned to purchase.
-I’m also better able to avoid the pitfalls of online spending, such as upsells where I’m enticed to buy an additional item, unnecessary warranties, or the fear of missing out on a short-term sale.
+It also made it so much easier to avoid many of the pitfalls of online spending.
+Upsells (in which I’m enticed to buy an additional item), unnecessary warranties, or fear of missing out on a short-term sale?
+No thanks!

 Currently, I’m pricing bathroom fixtures, and I’ll admit that I’m having a hard time deciding on the color and the type of fixtures.
 Delaying my purchases makes it easier for me to make the right decision before buying.